rackerlabs/support-how-to/content/dedicated-hosting/manage-user-permissions-for-dedicated-hosting.md

 ### Methods for assigning permissions

-You can assign permissions in the MyRackspace portal in the following ways:
+You can assign permissions in the MyRackspace Portal in the following ways:

 - **Assign by User**: Enables you to select an individual and grant them access to account-level permissions, linked cloud accounts, devices,